itinance/react-native-fs/README.md

 Copies the file located at `filepath` to `destPath`.

+Note: On Android copyFile will overwrite `destPath` if it already exists.
+On iOS an error will be thrown if the file already exists.

+### `copyFileAssets(filepath: string, destPath: string): Promise<void>`

+Copies the file at `filepath ` in the Android app's assets folder and copies it to the given `destPath ` path.

+Note: Android only.
+Will overwrite destPath if it already exists

 ### `unlink(filepath: string): Promise<void>`

 Unlinks the item at `filepath`.
 If the item does not exist, an error will be thrown.